 Invest in creating a people-first company culture.
 No matter what goal you want to achieve for your company in the long run, if you do not have employees on the boat, then the goals remain as a pipedream.
 So, invest your time and energy in creating a company culture that is positive and healthy in nature, where employees are highly engaged and productive.

-7. Reward and Recognition is non-negotiable
+7. Rewards and Recognition Are Non-Negotiable

 According to Forbes, over 80% of American employees say they don’t feel recognized or rewarded.
 Imagine doing all that extra work for a company, and then no one ever bothers to recognize the work you put in.

-This is why companies need to have a proper reward and recognition program in place.
+This is why companies need to have a proper rewards and recognition program in place.
 It would be excellent to conduct an employee feedback survey where you ask employees the kind of rewards they prefer.

 Some might go for social recognition, while some might opt for monetary rewards.
 Whatever the case, take into account the suggestions the employees have and then design a reward and recognition program that reflects the same.